 This is an exciting time for C-PACE in Virginia, as more and more options and resources are becoming available for localities.
 The VAEEC believes that having a variety of C-PACE program options is crucial to accelerating the number of and demand for C-PACE programs in Virginia.
 By increasing the number of options available, localities are more likely to find a program administrative model that fits their goals and needs.

 – Virginia Model Ordinance.
 In early 2018, the VAEEC released a Virginia model ordinance for localities to use when crafting their own program.
 The ordinance was commissioned following review and input from a wide variety of C-PACE experts in the lending, local government, engineering, legal, and policy fields.
 This document incorporates key factors that we consider to be crucial to implementing an effective C-PACE program.
-The full version can be downloaded here, and the abbreviated version can be downloaded here.
+The VAEEC’s Virginia model ordinance can be downloaded here.
+An abbreviated ordinance was created by the Virginia PACE Authority (VPA) using this ordinance as their template.
+The VPA ordinance can be viewed here.

 – Arlington County Model.
 Arlington County’s C-PACE program is designed to enable other Virginia localities the ability to quickly and efficiently “ride” their C-PACE Program Administration contract with SRS.
 This option eliminates the need for a locality to go through their own Request for Proposals (RFP) process.